seejohnrun/seejohnrun.github.io/_posts/2012-01-13-javascript-testing-with-mocha.markdown

 });
 {% endhighlight %}

-This approach lasted for a bit (and can still be used in Jasmine), but as programmers it just didn t feel right   there just had to be a better way.
+This approach lasted for a bit (and can still be used in Jasmine), but as programmers it just didn't feel right   there just had to be a better way.
 The next step Jasmine took to keep track of those callbacks involved two methods called <code>runs</code> and <code>waitsFor</code>, which share functional scope with each other.
 Here s how you would write the above test using them:

 {% highlight js %}
 it('should test something', function() {